pepopo978/PerfBoostSettings/README.md

 ## Slash Commands

 ### General Commands
-- `/pbenable` or `/perfboostenable` - Toggle performance boost on/off
+- `/pbenable` or `/perfboostenable` - Toggle performance boost on/off.
+Can be keybound also.
+- `/pbhideallplayers` or `/pbhap` - Toggle hide all players on/off.
+Can be keybound also.

 ### Player Render List Commands
 - `/pbalwaysrender` or `/pbar` - Add current target to always render list